 And what tastes great with beer?
 Pizza.
 We ordered The Iconica, which was topped with blackened chicken, Italian sausage, bacon, garlic, and jalapenos.
 It was mildly spicy and very tasty.

 As it neared eight o’clock, I announced, “Couple’s therapy is about to start.”
 Travis looked puzzled, but the rest of our friends were in on the plan.
 I reached for Travis’ hand and looked him in the eyes, “It’s time to bury the hatchet,” I said, suppressing a smile.
 The poor birthday boy was utterly confused.

-We gathered our things and walked a few doors down to El Guapo’s House of Axe, located on the second floor of El Guapo’s Cigar & Pipe Lounge.
+We gathered our things and walked a few doors down to Main Street Axe Company.
 When Travis saw people hurling axes at wooden targets in front of them, it all became clear to him.
 “So you’re suggesting that throwing sharp objects in a safe environment prevents us from throwing things at each other, right?” he said with a laugh.

 “That’s the general idea,” I said.

 We checked in with the floor monitor who walked us through the safety guidelines and showed us a couple of throwing techniques.
 Then it was time to throw.
 I’d envisioned myself whipping the axe deftly into the board with the grace and precision of a warrior.
 I did bury the axe into the wood – a couple of inches from the floor.

 Travis, on the other hand, effortlessly embedded his axe in the center of the target…on his first try.

 I channeled my frustration into the remainder of my throws.
 While my aim didn’t improve much, my stress level did.